ducarme/springable/README.md

 (the line spring follows [Hooke's law](https://en.wikipedia.org/wiki/Hooke%27s_law)) or a nonlinear one (see section [Specifying a nonlinear mechanical behavior](#specifying-a-nonlinear-mechanical-behavior)).

-To define a line spring, a line with the following structure is added to the section `LINE SPRINGS`:\
+To define a line spring, a line with the following structure is added to the section `PATH SPRINGS`:\
 `<node index>-<node index>-<node index>-..., <mechanical behavior>, [natural length]`.
 * `<node index>` is the index of a first node that form the polygonal chain,
 * `<node index>` is the index of the second node, following the first node along the chain,